skannea/qdash/README.md

 ## HTML page structure

-## Mandatory elements
-Mandatory parts of a Qdash HTML page are:
+A Qdash HTML page includes (with *first.html* as an example):
+- title element `<title>Qdash First</title>` for the name of the application
+- favicon link `<link rel="icon" href="qdashfavicon.ico" type="image/x-icon" />`
+- inclusion of JavaScript files
+  - MQTT client library
+  - qdash.js
+- inclusion of CSS files
+  - material design icons
+  - qdash.css
+- JavaScript code
-- one JavaScript function to be called when the page is loaded
+  - function to be called when the page is loaded, in the examples named `start()`
+  - optional functions
-- body element,  `<body onload="... >...</body>` containing one or more section elements.
+- body element,  `<body onload="start()">...</body>` containing one or more section elements
-- section elements  `<div section="... >...</div>`, each containing one or more box elements.
+- section elements  `<div section... >...</div>`, each containing one or more box elements
-- box elements `<div entity="... ></div>`, each containing HTML code for viewing the box's name and current state and for changing state.
+  - entity box elements `<div entity=... ></div>`, each containing HTML code for viewing the box's name and current state and for changing state.
+  - optional empty box elements `<div empty ... ></div>`
+  - optional view box elements `div view=... ></div>`
+  - optional custom box elements `div custom... >...</div>`
+- extra elements inside or outside the sections

 ## Sections